prody/ProDy/doc/examples/proteins/fetchpdb.rst

 Also note that in this case we passed a folder name.
-Files are saved in this folder, after it is made if did not exist.
+Files are saved in this folder, after it is created if it did not exist.

-ProDy will give you a report of download results and return you a list of filenames.
+ProDy will give you a report of download results and return a list of filenames.
 The report will be printed on the screen, which in this case would be::